lmarburger/async-ruby-presentation/one/01_slide.md

 # Don't Block the Reactor!

     @@@ ruby
-    # The reactor can only do one thing at a time.
+    # The reactor can only do one thing at a time
     EM.run do
       while true do
-        puts 'Blocked. :('
+        puts 'Blocked :('
       end

       puts 'Oh noes!'